-It can happen and I have seen it with my own clients where we have maybe got them into something in the Daily Mail that led to them being picked up on This Morning or something like that and it can do that, but it’s not a guarantee.
+It can happen and I have seen it with my own clients where we have maybe got them into the Daily Mail that led to them being picked up on the TV programmes, This Morning or something like that and it can do that, but it’s not a guarantee.
 So really it’s taken us aback and in some cases somebody will say to me like “Do you know what?
 I’ve got hardly any budget…hardly any time…the pressure for me right now is I’m launching my on online e-commerce platform and I need to get sales..” and I’ll say, “OK don’t spend money having PR coaching with me go and spend it on digital marketing, or Ad spend because right now you just need to get numbers through the door.”

 Later on you can worry about raising your profile.
 So I’m not saying don’t invest in PR…I obviously have built my business on it and I love people doing it, but it’s not always necessary.
-If your cash poor, time poor and you need a quick sales hit, PR is a non-game to a brand building piece.
+If your cash poor, time poor and you need a quick sales hit, PR is a ‘non-game’ to a brand building piece.

 It’s like the billboard the people become aware of.
 You need become a trusted person.
 I also encourage that all small business owners put themselves forward and think about what their personal objectives are.
-So for me it was I didn’t want to work Monday to Friday…I didn’t want to do agency work anymore.
+So for me, it was I didn’t want to work Monday to Friday…I didn’t want to do agency work anymore.
 I wanted to be able to finish speaking, put the phone down and walk away to be with my children and not to be worried that a journalist was suddenly going to call and say, “I need this…”, but it was four o’clock on a Friday.

 So it’s thinking about how you want your business to look like and getting your publicity to support that accordingly.

-MF : Okay.
+MF : OK.
 So talk us through communication objectives.
 Because there are so many different channels for us to communicate on but it’s not necessarily the case when it comes to the words ‘communication objectives’.
 So just explain a little bit about what you mean… about communication objectives when it comes to PR.

 Your Communications objective is, how do you want people to be talking about you?
 How do you want to be remembered?

 He talked a lot about replacing the word ‘niche’ with ‘campaign’.
 Then it feels quite safer.
 Like right now, “I’m just doing a campaign for small businesses…” and that doesn’t stop corporates or big agencies coming to try and work with me.
-But those core people know that’s what I’m doing for them, right?
+But those core people know that’s what I’m doing for them.
 Are you a fan of ‘Friends’?